ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

       This can happen when receiving a subsequent response from the TRL endpoint (i.e., indicating that the token hash th1 is not in the TRL portion pertaining to the RS anymore), or when the Access Token t1 is posted to the Authorization Information Endpoint and is found to be expired based on its 'exp' claim {{RFC7519}}, if included.

-   * The RS MUST NOT accept as valid and store an Access Token t1 posted to the Authorization Information Endpoint, if the corresponding token hash th1 is among the stored ones.
+   * The RS MUST NOT accept as valid and store an Access Token t1 posted to the Authorization Information Endpoint, if the corresponding token hash th1 is among the currently stored ones.

 # Interaction Examples # {#sec-RS-examples}